 Doodles need a thorough brushing or combing every week.
-Because of their thick coats, trimming is best done by a professional, preferably every other month.
+Because of their thick coats, trimming is best done by a professional, preferably every other month or at least four times a year.
 Groomers will bathe your Doodle after its trim.
 Otherwise, bathe your Doodle only when necessary, like after a muddy hike, so you don’t deplete the essential oils necessary for a healthy coat.

 Doodles make great family pets.
 They are affectionate and have amusing personalities.
 They are highly social and will thrive on positive interactions with you and your children.
 All puppies must be conditioned to not chew, nip or jump up, and to eliminate outside.
 Engage your children in your puppy’s socialization and training, and make sure they are involved in feeding and caring for your Doodle.
 Teach children to not over-excite puppies and to be gentle with them.